 APHL Comment to USDA APHIS Proposed Frameowwork for SARS-CoV-2 and Other Emerging Zoonotic Diseases (October 2021)

 FDA Re-classification of HIV/HCV Diagnostics

 APHL supports the reclassification of these devices from Class III to Class II to improve access to state of the art HIV and HCV tests, patient diagnosis, laboratory efficiency, patient management, and public health surveillance.

 2018 Common Rule

 Federal policy that protects human subjects in federally funded research.
 Revised Common Rule in effect as of 7/19/18.

 Laboratory Developed Tests

-APHL joined 22 organizations in the laboratory community to raise concerns of the integrity of the data CMS collected when determining accurate weighted median of private payer rates for tests on the Clinical Laboratory Fee Schedule (CLFS).
-The letter urges CMS to involve all stakeholders when calculating and establishing pricing.
+APHL joined organizations in the laboratory community to raise concerns of the integrity of the data CMS collected when determining accurate weighted median of private payer rates for tests on the Clinical Laboratory Fee Schedule (CLFS).
+The letters urge Seema Verma, Administrator of CMS, to involve all stakeholders when calculating and establishing pricing.

 Repeal of Prevention and Public Health Fund